More clicks, more engagement, more action—that’s what you want out of your hotel emails.

 #1: Proactively build your hotel’s email list

-Before you can start a hotel newsletter or send out marketing and promotional email campaigns, you need an email list—people who opted-in to receive your messages.
+Before you can start a hotel newsletter or send out marketing and promotional email campaigns, you need an email list.
+That is, a list of people who opted-in to receive your messages.

 How do you do that?

 Get to know their interests.
-Use the sign-up process to get to know your subscribers better.
+Use the sign-up process to get to know your subscribers.
 Why are they signing up?
 What kind of topics are they interested in?
 Now’s your chance to ask.

 Keep it simple.
-While you want to get some additional information from subscribers, you don’t want an opt-in process that is too complex.
+While you want to get some additional information from subscribers, you don’t want an opt-in process that’s too complex.
 You also don’t want to make people jump through hoops just to unsubscribe.
-So make it quick and convenient.
+So, make it quick and convenient.

 Make subscribing worth their while.
 Tell them why it’s worth opting in for your hotel’s emails.
 Use language that makes them feel special and excited.
 For example:

 - Be the first in line for our BEST offers